Mountains & Rivers of Bhutan Itinerary

 Fly into Paro, Bhutan and experience the majestic views of the eastern Himalayas as you descend into the narrow Paro Valley.

 Meet your guides outside the airport, check-in to the hotel, and have lunch.
-In the afternoon we’ll visit local monasteries and the Rinpung Dzong.
+In the afternoon we’ll visit a local monastery and the Rinpung Dzong.

 Night at hotel (L,D)